reactive-python/reactpy/docs/source/javascript-modules.rst

 - We're assuming the presence of a :ref:`Display Function` for our examples.

 Once you've done this you can get started right away.
-In this example we'll be using a charting library for React called `Victory <https://formidable.com/open-source/victory/>`__ which can be installed using the ``idom`` CLI:
+In this example we'll be using the ubiquitous React-based UI framework `Material UI`_ which can be installed using the ``idom`` CLI:

 .. code-block:: bash

-    idom install victory
+    idom install @material-ui/core

 Any standard javascript dependency specifier is allowed here.
 Also, if you need to access modules within a subfolder of your desired package you must explicitely state